spin-fi/spin-market-maker/README.md

-# Spin Market Maker Bot
+# The Spin Market Maker Bot

-Application example of how you can use [Spin SDK](https://github.com/spin-fi/near-dex-core-js).
-The application logic is a simple market maker or grid bot.
-Examples of parameters and configuration can be found in the config folder.
+Below is an example using the [Spin SDK](https://github.com/spin-fi/near-dex-core-js).
+The application is a simple market maker or grid bot.
+Some examples of application settings and configuration can be found in the config folder.

 > This is experimental software.
-No one is responsible for your actions.
+Nobody is responsible for your actions.
 Use at your own risk.

 ## Start with wallet

 You will need the `account_id` and `private key` of your NEAR account.
 You can obtain them using [near-cli](https://docs.near.org/docs/tools/near-cli).

-Login to your `testnet` Near account:
+Login to your `testnet` NEAR account:

 ```bash
 near login
 ```

-Login to your `mainnet` Near account:
+Login to your `mainnet` NEAR account:

 ```bash
 NEAR_ENV=mainnet near login
 ```

-Open wallet file on your local machine:
+Open the wallet file on your local machine:

 ```bash
 cd ~/.near-credentials